MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/implements.md

 }
 ```

-If you're authoring a runtime class.
+This next example is for when you're authoring a runtime class.

 ```cppwinrt
 struct BookSku : BookSkuT<BookSku, no_weak_ref>